USA

 Maryland – Paid family leave

-Impact date: Employees become eligible for benefits as of 3 January 2028 As of 1 January 2025, delays to contributions and benefits under the Maryland Paid Family and Medical Leave Insurance Program were agreed.
+Impact date: Employees become eligible for benefits as of 3 January 2028 Delays to contributions and benefits under the Maryland Paid Family and Medical Leave Insurance Program have been agreed.
+Contributions to the program will begin in January 2027 and benefits will be available beginning on 3 January 2028.

 The Maryland Paid Family and Medical Leave Insurance Program applies to all employers with at least one employee.
 Employees who have worked at least 680 hours over the four most recent quarters are eligible for up to 12 weeks of leave for the birth, adoption, or foster care placement of a new child, or to care their own medical condition or that of a family member, as defined in the statute.
 An additional 12 weeks may be available to care for the employees own serious medical condition or that of a family member if the initial 12 weeks was for the birth, adoption, or foster care placement of a child.
 Employees can receive up to 90% of their salary with a maximum of $1,000 per week funded by employer and employee contributions.